Sunnyside Neighborhood Guide

 This neighborhood is quite unique, even by Portland standards.
-The primary reason why Sunnyside is such a remarkable area is that it encompasses two of the most vibrant and well-known streets in the city – Belmont and Hawthorne.
+The primary reason why Sunnyside is such a remarkable area is that it encompasses two of the most vibrant and well-known streets (also known as Districts) in the city – Belmont and Hawthorne.
 In fact, these streets have so much to offer that we’ve dedicated entire pages to them.
 So, if you’re planning on either visiting or moving to Sunnyside, be sure to check them out first.

 If you really wanted to dive into the heart of Sunnyside, Belmont is the place to do it.
 This street is covered with an eclectic blend of shops, restaurants, theaters, and oddities.
-There’s no way that we can cover them all here, which is why you should visit our Belmont Neighborhood page instead.
-From a nickel arcade to the largest video rental store in the country, Belmont has a culture all its own.
+There’s no way that we can cover them all here, which is why you should visit our Belmont District page instead.
+From a long running nickel arcade to the largest video rental store in the country, Belmont has a culture all its own.

 Technically speaking, Sunnyside Neighborhood covers the northern half of Hawthorne Blvd.
 However, it’s not fair to split that street down the middle, so we’ve decided to keep it all in one place.
-Check out our Hawthorne Blvd. page here to find out what’s in store.
+Check out our Hawthorne Blvd.
+District page here to find out what’s in store.
 Like Belmont, the street is full of life, with so many varied shops and boutiques.
 Highlights include the Baghdad Theater (a McMenamin’s joint), as well as vintage shops and some of the best restaurants in the city.

 Although it only spans a few blocks, this street in the heart of Sunnyside is a major tourist attraction during the holiday season.
 Why?
 Because the residents here take Christmas seriously.
 Like, really seriously.
 Horse-drawn carriages and throngs of walkers crowd the street every night to get a glimpse of the brilliant pageantry on display.